BikeSpeera/pdsnd_github/README.md

 Atlassian documentation on Git,
 Data Carpentry for Biologists ,
 SW Carpentry GitHub,
-A Practiacl Introduction to Python Programming, by Brian Heinold A Whirlwind Tour of Python, by Jake VanderPlas IPython, by Jake VanderPlas
+A Practical Introduction to Python Programming, by Brian Heinold A Whirlwind Tour of Python, by Jake VanderPlas IPython, by Jake VanderPlas